mdonkers/dotfiles/debian_install.md

-### Installing the graphical environment i3 ###
-Install more stuff

-    apt-get install xorg xserver-xorg-video-intel
-    apt-get install dunst feh i3 i3lock i3status scrot suckless-tools
-    apt-get install arandr network-manager-gnome rxvt-unicode chromium

-A reboot might be welcome.
-After that you can start the i3 window manager with the `startx` command.
-The first time the user is asked which modifier key is wanted (I prefer the CMD key) and an i3 config file is created.

 Use `arandr` as graphical interface to `xrandr` to configure the screen resolution.
 A resolution of 1440x900 works for me (1680x1050 if you like small fonts).

-To easily configure the wifi you may use the Gnome network manager as applet under i3.
-Add the following line to your i3 config file `~/.i3/config`:

-    exec --no-startup-id nm-applet

-The applet will show up in the status bar after i3 is restarted.